 I know pre-school teachers out there have lots of ideas to keep our little ones busy and in the festive mood but I came across these to share.
-As always with Early Learning Management we enjoy giving out tips for fun ideas.
+As always at Kidsoft we enjoy giving out tips for fun ideas.

 Amazing what you can do with toilet rolls.
-With some white tissue, white twine or wool, glue and googly eyes of course, they can create their very own Halloween mummy.
+With some white tissue, white twine or wool, glue and goggly eyes of course, they can create their very own Halloween mummy.

-Firstly let them press the end of a strip of tissue in the glue then it’s time to wrap her up.
-They need to do this twice, then tie the wool around a few times then glue on the ends.
-Add the googly eyes and their she is.
+Firstly, let them press the end of a strip of tissue in the glue then it’s time to wrap her up.
+They need to do this twice, then tie the wool around a few times and glue on the ends.
+Add the goggly eyes and there she, or he, is.
 At the end of class you will have a whole gang, so why not create a special spot on a black cloth, scrunched up slightly with some toy spiders for an extra effect.

 These arty pumpkins not only use their creative side but also help their fine motor development.
 With this style of pumpkin craft you can leave them to their imagination.
 I love this as it combines cutting, ripping, painting, stamping, colour exploration and designing.

-There’s lots of ideas for Halloween I just thought these 2 were simple and don’t require many complicated materials.
+There’s lots of ideas for Halloween I just thought these two were simple and don’t require many complicated materials.